freedomofpress/ansible-role-beats/README.md

-# logstash-client
+# Logstash client Ansible role
-Barebones Ansible role for configuring servers to send logs to an ELK logserver.
-Requires an ELK logserver.
+Ansible role for shipping logs and metrics to an ELK logserver.
+Uses [filebeat] and [topbeat], not the deprecated logstash-forwarder.
+Intended for use with the [freedomofpress.elk] role.

 Requirements
 ------------
-An ELK logserver to ship to.
+* an ELK logserver to ship to (see the [freedomofpress.elk] role)
-If your Ansible inventory has a hostgroup `logserver`, the first member of that group will be considered the logserver.
-Its `eth0` ipv4 address will be used to target logs, over the default logstash port of `5000`.

 Role Variables
 --------------